City announces death of Noblesville police officer

 A patrol officer with the Noblesville Police Dept. has died, according to the city.

-Police Officer Levi Adkins, who had been with the department since November 2020, died at his residence Saturday evening.
+Police Officer Levi Adkins, who was 24 years old and had been with the department since November 2020, died at his residence the evening of April 15.
 Adkins’ death was announced on the city’s Facebook page at 12:52 a.m.
-Sunday morning that included a statement from Mayor Chris Jensen.
+April 16 that included a statement from Mayor Chris Jensen.

 “It is with great sorrow that I announce the Noblesville Police (NPD) had the untimely passing of one of its officers.
 Patrol Officer Levi Adkins passed away in his residence Saturday evening.
 Office Adkins had been with the NPD since November of 2020,” the statement said.
 “The officer’s family is forever changed, and I ask you to please hold his loved ones in your thoughts and prayers as they begin to process this loss.